hiroaki/maps.gpx/README.md

 Because GPX Casual Viewer is under development, API will be changed without notice.

-The current version is `v2.1.x`.
+The current version is `v2.2.x`.
-When there is a change in the API, the number of middle will go up.
+At least, the number of middle will go up when there is a change in the API.

 ## GPXCasualViewer class